Planning a Funeral

 Depending on whether you choose cremation or burial, there are a few legal requirements which need to be adhered to.
 Other than that the procedures for arranging these funerals are quite straightforward.

 Some people opt for the ceremony to take place on the same day at the same location.
 Others feel that restrictions such as the size or feel of the venue, or the tightly allocated time slots, can feel like a barrier to creating a truly unique funeral.
-If you have these concerns then it might be worth considering a direct cremation or natural burial.
+If you have these concerns then it might be worth considering splitting the ceremony from the cremation.
+It is possible to hold a service in another location.
+You can then arrange the cremation later either as an attended, family only service, or as a direct cremation.

 We have connections already with a number of crematoria and cemeteries in the West Midlands but are happy to work with others that we may not already be familiar with.